-How to Address a Cover Letter With a Name or Without a Name (+ Examples)
+How to Address a Cover Letter (+ Examples)

 The perfect cover letter is one that’s targeted to the job description, job advertisement, and prospective employer, from what you bring up in your first paragraph (your opening paragraph), second paragraph, and more.
 Your greeting is a key part of that targeting process.
 A generic greeting or generic salutation is what makes your letter feel like a generic cover letter.
 Which feels like a generic template you’ve used for each job application you’ve submitted to every potential employer.

 How to Address a Cover Letter Without the Contact Person or Hiring Manager’s Name

-There are two methods of greetings to use.
+There are two methods of greetings to use when you don't know the hiring manager by name.
 One where you know the specific person you’re addressing in your letter.
 This should be reflected in your cover letter greeting and first/second paragraph.
-And when you don’t know the name of who you’re addressing.
+And when you don’t know the name of whom you’re addressing.
+It takes a little research to determine to whom you should address your cover letter.

 When you don’t know the contact name of the reader, your options, in order of importance, are: